xoxo/conduct/README.md

 ## Reporting and Enforcement

-If you are being harassed by a member of the XOXO community, notice that someone else is being harassed, or have any other concerns related to this Code of Conduct, please contact us immediately via email at [hi@xoxofest.com](mailto:hi@xoxofest.com).
+If you are being harassed by a member of the XOXO community, notice that someone else is being harassed, or have any other concerns related to this Code of Conduct, please contact us at [hi@xoxofest.com](mailto:hi@xoxofest.com).

 ### Festival